Skip to content

 The cost compounds in non-obvious ways.
 A frontend developer spends 30 minutes tracking down why the /api/users endpoint returns a different shape than expected.
 They check Slack, find a three-day-old message about a schema migration, realize the migration was only partially applied, and spend another hour aligning their code.
 Multiply this by every endpoint, every developer, every sprint.
 Conservative estimates put the annual cost of handoff friction at 400-600 engineering hours for a team of 25.

 Bug rates tell a similar story.
-Teams without continuous contract validation report that 30-40% of bugs found in staging are pure integration mismatches — the frontend and backend both work individually, but they disagree on data shapes, auth headers, or pagination formats.
+Teams without a shared contract discipline report that 30-40% of bugs found in staging are pure integration bugs — the frontend and backend both work individually, but they disagree on data shapes, auth headers, or pagination formats.
 These bugs are trivial to fix once found, but expensive to find because they require cross-team debugging.

 What Teams Actually Do Today